ehuston/salesforce_stream/README.md

 npm install # install all of the packages from the package.json file node app.js # start the server</pre>

+Update line 9 in views/layout.jade to point to the correct URL.

 Point your browser to: [http://localhost:3001](http://localhost:3001)